catshout/casisp-runtime/README.md

 - [Docker Engine for Linux](https://docs.docker.com/engine/install/)
 - User account casisp:casisp with the uid:gid 2000
+- `create-casisp.sh`, `start-casisp.sh` and `stop-casisp.sh` must be executable
 - Base directory `/var/casisp` with the copy of [var/casisp](var/casisp)

 ## Setup the Apache Camel runtime

-The foundation is a ready-to-run docker container based on [Apache Karaf 4.2.9](https://karaf.apache.org/) and [Apache Camel 3.4.3](https://camel.apache.org/).
+The foundation is a ready-to-run docker container based on [Apache Karaf 4.2.9](https://karaf.apache.org/) and [Apache Camel 3.4.4](https://camel.apache.org/).
 Once the pre-requisites are given you can move into the folder `docker` and start the container with

 ````
-start-casisp.bat
+create-casisp.bat
 ````
 or
 ````
-start-casisp.sh
+create-casisp.sh
 ````
 The Docker container contains the following artefacts:

 ````
 feature:repo-add hawtio 2.10.1
 feature:repo-add activemq 5.16.0
-feature:repo-add camel 3.4.3
+feature:repo-add camel 3.4.4
 feature:install pax-http-undertow
-feature:install hawtio activemq-broker-noweb camel camel-jms jms camel-http camel-servlet camel-swagger-java camel-ftp camel-jackson camel-jsonpath camel-zipfile camel-velocity camel-groovy camel-salesforce camel-kafka
+feature:install hawtio activemq-broker-noweb camel camel-jms jms camel-http camel-servlet camel-swagger-java camel-ftp camel-jackson camel-jsonpath camel-validate-json camel-zipfile camel-velocity camel-groovy camel-salesforce camel-kafka
 ````
 ## Creating the first Integration Service